USinani/Flying-Car-and-Autonomous-Flight-Engineer-ND/4-Estimation_Project/project_writeup.md

 ../img/noisy_sensors.png

-### Step 2: Attitude Estimation ###
+### Attitude Estimation ###

 Now let's look at the first step to our state estimation: including information from our IMU.
 In this step, you will be improving the complementary filter-type attitude filter with a better rate gyro attitude integration scheme.

-2. In `QuadEstimatorEKF.cpp`, you will see the function `UpdateFromIMU()` contains a complementary filter-type attitude filter.
+In `QuadEstimatorEKF.cpp`, you will see the function `UpdateFromIMU()` contains a complementary filter-type attitude filter.
 To reduce the errors in the estimated attitude (Euler Angles), implement a better rate gyro attitude integration scheme.
 You should be able to reduce the attitude errors to get within 0.1 rad for each of the Euler angles, as shown in the screenshot below.

 ![attitude example](images/attitude-screenshot.png)